saifaustcse/api-best-practices/README.md

 | 1   | [What are Design Patterns?](#What-are-Design-Patterns) |
 | 2   | [Factory Design Pattern](#Factory-Design-Pattern)      |

+1.  ### breakdown of the parts in the provided URI

+    Here's the breakdown of the parts in the provided URI:

+    1. Protocol Scheme:

+    - `http` or `https`: Not mentioned in the provided URI.

+    2. Domain Name:

+    - `api.example.com`: Not mentioned in the provided URI.

+    3. Base Path:

+    - Not mentioned in the provided URI.

+    4. Resource Path:

+    - `/api/users/1/roles`
+    - Description: Represents the resource path to access user roles associated with the user identified by the ID `1`.

+    5. Query Parameters:

+    - `sort_by=firstName_desc`
+    - Description: Query parameter used to specify the sorting order of the results.
+In this case, it indicates sorting by the `firstName` field in descending order.

+    6. Fragment Identifier:

+    - Not mentioned in the provided URI.

+    Please note that the breakdown provided above assumes a standard URI structure, and the actual names used may vary depending on the specific API design or organization.

 1.  ### Use JSON as the Format for Sending and Receiving Data

     In modern API development, JSON (JavaScript Object Notation) has become the standard format for sending and receiving data.
 It has largely replaced XML and HTML due to its simplicity and widespread support.